 Fred’s award-winning website General Chemistry Online has been cited by the San Francisco Chronicle, Scientific American, and the American Library Association.

 He also writes short stories and flash fiction.
-His fiction awards include a Pushcart Prize nomination, several winning entries in NYCMidnight’s international Flash Fiction Challenge, and Bartleby Snopes’ Dialog-Only Competition.
-His most recent stories have appeared or are forthcoming in Spark: A Creative Anthology, Bartleby Snopes, Triptych Tales, Murder & Mayhem Anthology (Flame Tree Publishing), Firewords Quarterly, Agnes and True, Five on the Fifth, Zetetic Record, The Molotov Cocktail, KZine, and others.
+His fiction awards include a Pushcart Prize nomination, several winning entries in NYC Midnight’s international Flash Fiction Challenge, and Bartleby Snopes’ Dialog-Only Competition.
+His most recent stories have appeared in Spark: A Creative Anthology, Triptych Tales, Flame Tree Anthologies, Firewords Quarterly, Agnes and True, Five on the Fifth, Zetetic Record, The Molotov Cocktail, KZine, and others.

 Fred has a B. S. in chemistry from Penn State and a Ph.
-D. in quantum chemistry from Virginia Tech.
+D. in computational chemistry from Virginia Tech.